acm-ndsu/Byte-le-2025/docs/_build/html/_sources/stats.rst

    :width: 90
    :align: center

-Speed is the stat that determines the order of your team and who gets to act first each turn.
+Speed is the Stat that determines the order of your team and who gets to act first each turn.
 It is represented by a value between 1-100 inclusive.
-Visit :doc:`game_logic` for more details about turn order and how the speed stat affects it.
+Visit :doc:`game_logic` for more details about turn order and how the speed Stat affects it.

 Accessing a Character's Stats